AJEvans/dbexamples/src/site/markdown/code.md

 &nbsp;

-The data linker then reports to the <span title="Graphical User Interface">GUI</span> via a set of methods that mirror those of `IReportingListener`.
+The data linker then reports to the <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span> via a set of methods that mirror those of `IReportingListener`.
 It inherits these methods from its parent `Task` class.
-Data suppliers and consumers can't call these inherited methods directly in the data linker as they reside in action on the <span title="Graphical User Interface">GUI</span> Thread. `Task` inheritors have a somewhat split nature: <span title="Graphical User Interface">GUI</span>-communicating `Task` methods residing on the
+Data suppliers and consumers can't call these inherited methods directly in the data linker as they reside in action on the <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span> Thread. `Task` inheritors have a somewhat split nature: <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span>-communicating `Task` methods residing on the
-<span title="Graphical User Interface">GUI</span> thread to update it, while other methods run on background threads to do processing. `DataLinker` therefore
+<span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span> thread to update it, while other methods run on background threads to do processing. `DataLinker` therefore
 negotiates between the two parallel set of `Task` and `IReportingListener` messaging methods to pass messages from suppliers and consumers to the GUI.

-Exceptions are <span title="Graphical User Interface">GUI</span>-friendly and thrown to calling code so they can be ultimately dealt with by the data linker (which passes them to the <span title="Graphical User Interface">GUI</span> where they display as user-friendly alerts).
+Exceptions are <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span>-friendly and thrown to calling code so they can be ultimately dealt with by the data linker (which passes them to the <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span> where they display as user-friendly alerts).

 &nbsp;